SFX (magazine): Description

 SFX magazine is published every four weeks by Future plc and was founded in 1995.
 The magazine covers topics in the genres of popular science fiction, fantasy, and horror, within the media of films, television, video games, comics, and literature.
 According to the magazine's website, the SF stands for "science fiction", but the X doesn't stand for anything in particular.
 Given the magazine's cinematic content, SFX may stand for 'Special Effects'.

 Matt Bielby was the editor for the first 11 issues.
 He was followed by Dave Golder who left the magazine in 2005 but later returned as its online editor.
 Golder was replaced by David Bradley, who edited for over nine years before being promoted to Group Editor-in-Chief, handing over the issue editor role to Richard Edwards, who had been deputy editor.
 In 2019, Edwards left and was replaced by Darren Scott.
 Other members of staff include deputy editor Ian Berriman who ran the reviews section for many years, and, until January 2019, features editor Nick Setchfield.

 The magazine featured a column written by David Langford from issue one to issue 274.
 Additional contributors have included Simon Pegg, Mark Millar, Paul Cornell, Jayne Nelson, and Bonnie Burton.
 SFX also publishes regular special editions.

 In April 2013, the 35th European Science Fiction Convention in Kyiv named SFX Best Magazine in its Hall Of Fame award category.

 The magazine's website sfx.co.uk used to feature news, reviews, competitions, reader blogs, and a reader forum.
-In November 2014, the website was closed and the URL redirected to the website GamesRadar which is now the online home of Future's sci-fi content, featuring TV and film features alongside videogames.
+In November 2014, the website was closed and the URL redirected to the website Cinemablend which is now the online home of Future's sci-fi content, featuring TV and film features alongside videogames.